FACT SHEET: Implementation of the Credible Fear and Asylum Processing Interim Final Rule

 Credible Fear Interview: Individuals will receive their credible fear interview while in detention, consistent with current procedure.
 DHS and DOJ are working to provide individuals with an opportunity to access Legal Orientation Program providers before their credible fear interview.
 If the credible fear interview results in a negative determination, the individual can request IJ review of the decision, consistent with current procedure.
 USCIS also may reconsider, in its discretion, a negative credible fear determination that an IJ has already concurred with, if the request is submitted within seven days of the IJ’s concurrence or before removal, whichever comes first.

 Referral for an Asylum Merits Interview (AMI): During phased implementation, individuals who are placed in expedited removal, and who receive a positive credible fear determination, and whom ICE determines on a case-by-case basis that it is appropriate to release may be referred to USCIS for a non-adversarial AMI.
-The individual must indicate an intent to reside in one of six destination cities where AMIs will take place during phased implementation (Boston, Los Angeles, Miami, New York, Newark, and San Francisco).
+The individual must indicate an intent to reside in one of seven destination cities where AMIs will take place during phased implementation (Boston, Los Angeles, Miami, New York, Newark, San Francisco and Chicago).
 Individuals will be notified they are being placed into the AMI process when they are served with their positive credible fear determination.
 The record of the positive credible fear determination will constitute the asylum application, and the service date of the positive credible fear determination will become the filing date of the asylum application.
-The AMI will take place no earlier than 21 days and no later than45 days after the positive credible fear determination.
+The AMI will take place no earlier than 21 days and no later than 45 days after the positive credible fear determination.

 Individuals who are released from detention during this time period will be placed in alternatives to detention (ATD) as necessary to ensure compliance with their reporting, interview, and hearing obligations.